-Physicists rely heavily upon the compact language of mathematics to speak to one another in all parts of the world.
-An added benefit of this class is that you will leave it with a greater understanding of just what all that math you've been studying is about.
+Physicists rely heavily upon the compact language of mathematics to speak to one another regardless of what part of the world they might come from.
+An added benefit of this class is that you will leave it with a greater understanding of just what all that math is about you've been studying.

 The two most important mathematical skills that you will need for this course are solving simultaneous equations and adding, subtracting and finding components of vectors.

-If you have not taken PH201 at LBCC, you are advised to review the material from MTH 111 and MTH 112 at your earliest convenience.
+Review the material from MTH 111 and MTH 112 at your earliest convenience.

-Course Information Online: You will find course materials for our class on the 'Moodle' website at http://elearning.linnbenton.edu.
-The course is entitled "PH202-201903-General Physics".
+Course Information Online: You find course materials for our class on the 'Moodle' website at http://elearning.linnbenton.edu.
+The course is entitled "PH201 General Physics".
 Check the Moodle page regularly.

-Contacting us: The best way to contact us is in person during student hours or via email.
-Also, usually whenever you see us, we are happy to talk to you.
-We recommend that you see us at least 3 times this term, once in the first three weeks, once in the middle of the term, and once towards the end of the term.
-Even better check in regularly to discuss your work.
+Contacting me: The best way to contact me is in person during office hours or via email.
+Also, usually whenever you see me, I am happy to talk to you.
+I hope that you come see me at last 3 times this term, one time in the first two weeks (check the grading page, one visit in student hours in the first two weeks is part of passing this class), once in the middle of the term, and once towards the end of the term.
+Even better check in regularly.

-Us contacting you: Check your LBCC email - this is one path I take to support you.
+Me contacting you: Check your LBCC email - this is one path I use to contact and support you.